Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Introduction

 \subsection{Our contribution and related work}

-The key idea is to replace the exhaustive search by an \emph{adaptive search} that dynamically determines the next search location given the previous ones.
-We will show that this leads to only a logarithmic number of evaluations, while still being statistically efficient in certain scenarios.
-Such an adaptive search is possible mainly because of a rather general observation.
-In numerous change point detection problems, population gain functions (describing the expected gain when splitting into two parts at a given split point) have a specific piecewise quasiconvex structure such that local maxima correspond to change points, and the presence of a single change point implies only one global maximum.
+The key idea is to replace the exhaustive search for a change point by an \emph{adaptive search} that dynamically determines the next search location given the previous ones {in the spirit of divide-and-conquer.
+We call this novel methodology for searching for single change points \emph{optimistic search} (OS).} We will show that {OS requires} only a logarithmic number of evaluations, and is meanwhile statistically optimal in {various} scenarios.
+This is possible mainly because of a rather general observation.
+In numerous change point detection problems, population gain functions (describing the expected gain when splitting into two parts at a given split point) have a specific piecewise quasiconvex structure {where} local maxima correspond to change points, and thus the presence of a single change point implies only one global maximum.